QuteBits/ideas_part_1/README.md

 ## 4. Badoo + Vine

 Ever tried to hustle a date online?
 If yes, you might stumble on the same major observation: you can photoshop a candy out of shit.
 While Badoo, Lovoo and similar sites do an amazing job to add some game-like behaviour to the task of online dating, photos are not enough.
 We need video.
 7 seconds might be enough for that.

+## 5. 2 People Near Eachother App

+When you meet someone at a crowded place (which is not rare in big cities), you sometimes waste time on finding eachother.
+Assuming most people have smartphones, why not make an app with a single purpose: show the direction the other person is?
+I mean, I call you - you share me a link which shares your current location, I accept it - and BAAM!
+I see which way I have to go to find you.

+## 6. 3D Photoshop

+Imagine Photoshop.
+You draw an image - and then edit the depth mask of it.
+Then you change your camera angle, draw again, on a current 3D model, then edit depth mask.
+Repeat until you get what you want.

+*Examples of usage:*

+ * A designer sketching a level for a 3D game.
+ * Converting a photo into a 3D model.

+## 7. Stock Predictions Exploiting Stock Predictions

+After seeing a really nifty DefCon vid about exploiting spammers, imagine exploiting stock predictions.
+You figure out a certain widely used way to predict stocks (Hi-Frequency Trading, for example) - and figure out if you can exploit the exploit.

+*Meta-Idea:*

+ * Exploit exploits